tchoi8/teachingasart2018/assignments/5_Midterm/sam_hains.md

 Key points:
 * Magick as an artistic process
-* Magick as a doorway through which we step into mystery, wilderness and immanence.
+* Magick as a means to move beyond the familiar and the rigid
 * Magick not as enlightenment or objective truth finding
 * Sigil as a practical introduction to magical thinking